zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 * [http://gitimmersion.com/](http://try.github.io/){:target="_blank"}

 As you take your Git learning deeper, you can check out the [free online book](http://git-scm.com/book){:target="_blank"} for more information about Git and it's inner workings.
+The [Git Basics](http://git-scm.com/book/en/Git-Basics){:target="_blank"} section will cover a lot of what you did with the Gui.